sysdiglabs/terraform-provider-sysdig/website/docs/r/secure_rule_falco.md

 * `condition` - (Required) A [Falco condition](https://falco.org/docs/rules/) is simply a Boolean predicate on Sysdig events expressed using the Sysdig [filter syntax](http://www.sysdig.org/wiki/sysdig-user-guide/#filtering) and macro terms.
 * `output` - (Optional) Add additional information to each Falco notification's output.
 Required if append is false.
 * `priority` - (Optional) The priority of the Falco rule.
 It can be: "emergency", "alert", "critical", "error", "warning", "notice", "info" or "debug".
 By default is "warning".
 * `source` - (Optional) The source of the event.
-It can be either "syscall", "k8s_audit" or "aws_cloudtrail".
+It can be either "syscall", "k8s_audit", "aws_cloudtrail", "gcp_auditlog", or "azure_platformlogs".
 Required if append is false.
 * `exceptions` - (Optional) The exceptions key is a list of identifier plus list of tuples of filtercheck fields.
 See below for details.
 * `append` - (Optional) This indicates that the rule being created appends the condition to an existing Sysdig-provided rule.
 By default this is false.
 Appending to user-created rules is not supported by the API.